 Try putting your finger into a glass of water.
 Take it out.
 Observe the hole your finger left.
 Note, there is none.
 Sure, it could be bumpy a bit if you weren’t around for a few days … but indispensable? … rarely.
 The world will not stop.

-We all know that kids need to get out and play and they are mostly likely to do a variety of things in their play mode as they fill their days.
+We all know that kids need to get out and play and they are most likely to do a variety of things in their play mode as they fill their days.
 Why do adults think they are that much different?
-We adults NEED to play.
+We, adults, NEED to play.
 If we don’t, we can lose our perspective.